Research group of microbiome

 Overview of the ongoing projects

-In 2017, we started collecting oral and stool microbiome samples from Estonian population in order to investigate the role of the host microbiome in health and disease.
-The study participants were selected from Estonian Biobank.
-For each study participant, we have lifestyle and health related data from self-reported questionnaires, as well as health data from national health registers.
-Rich data resources allow us to characterize the Estonian population microbiome profile and identify microbiome-associated factors.
+In 2017, we started collecting oral and stool microbiome samples from the Estonian population in order to investigate the role of the host microbiome in health and disease.
+The study participants were selected from the Estonian Biobank.

 Image

-In collaboration with University of Tartu Hospital we investigate the role of gut microbiome in development of colorectal cancer (CRC).
-We currently collect oral, fecal, plasma and biopsy samples from individuals who participate in the national CRC screening program in Estonia.
+In collaboration with partners from the Tartu University Faculty of Medicine, Institute of Clinical Medicine (Prof. Margus Lember, Prof. Kalle Kisand), the Gastroenterology Department of Internal Medicine Clinic of Tartu University Hospital (Assoc.
+Prof. Riina Salupere, Dr Hendrik Laja, Dr Karin Kull), and the Department of Surgical and Gynecological Oncology of the Surgery Clinic of Tartu University Hospital (Dr Jaan Soplepmann, Dr Heigo Reima, Dr Taavi Põdramägi, Dr Andri Jääger), we investigate the role of the gut microbiome in the development of colorectal cancer (CRC).
+We currently collect samples from individuals who participate in the national CRC screening program in Estonia and from individuals who have been diagnosed with colorectal cancer and its pre-cancerous stages.
 The overall aim of the project is to find new microbiome-based biomarkers that would allow earlier and more accurate detection of colon cancer and contribute to the development of new diagnostic methods for CRC.

 Image